Seomzo/Project-1---Money-Printer/README.md

 ## Conclusion and Future Work

-The Money-Printer project combines correlation analysis and predictive modeling to provide insights into cryptocurrency markets.
+The Money-Printer project combines correlation analysis and predictive modeling using Prophet to provide insights into cryptocurrency markets.
 While the current application offers valuable tools, future enhancements include:

-1. **Advanced models**: Integrating external factors like sentiment data and macroeconomic indicators.
+1. **Advanced models**: Exploring techniques like LSTM or transformer models to improve prediction accuracy.
 2. **Real-time updates**: Providing dynamic, up-to-date analyses.
 3. **Broader asset coverage**: Expanding analysis to include more coins and indices.
 4. **User-friendly interfaces**: Enhanced input options and visualizations.